digitalyoshixi/zettelkasten/content/Moral Responsibility.md

   - ethics
   - metaphysics
 ---
-The ability for a entity to act morally and of their own will.
+The concept that there is a moral good and moral wrong and that actions can be evaluatable on this scale.